I own a small farm in New Brunswick, Canada. I enjoy crafting, especially sewing and quilting.

-You need to create a 2x2 square.
-Start by figuring out how you want your blocks to look.
-Lay out your fabrics to see which go best in which configurations.
-Once you like the way it looks, sew your four 5" squares into a block.
+Grab four of your 5" squares of fabric and lay them out to see which go best in which configurations.
+Once you like the way they look, sew your squares into a block.
 This becomes the base of the pattern.

-Next, line up your base block on your cutting mat so the seams of the block line up with the grid lines on the mat.
-Place a grid measuring tool over the block and line up the lines with the mat and the block.
-You are going to make 4 cuts to create the pieces to rearrange your block.
-Cut 1 inch from the center in every direction.
+Using the clear measuring grid, measure and cut 1 inch from the center in every direction.
 This creates nine pieces; four large corner blocks, four rectangular pieces with a seam down the middle, and one center piece joining the four fabrics.
 I swap the left corners for the right corners, then flip my center 90 or 180 degrees, but you can arrange them however you think looks best.

 Sew the pieces together in strips, then into blocks!
 And Voilà!

 So, there's my quilting tutorial.
 If I'm missing anything or if you'd like some clarification, just leave me a comment.
 And please, feel free to show me some of your own tips and tricks!

 Maggi on December 27, 2016: